2 week North Island itinerary and travel guide

 I think if you’ve seen some geothermal stuff around Rotorua you can happily skip staying in Taupo.

-Explore Tongariro National Park, a UNESCO World Heritage Site.
+Tongariro National Park, in the heart of the North Island, is a UNESCO World Heritage Site.

-Travel to Wellington, the capital city of New Zealand.
+A visit to Wellington, the capital city of New Zealand, is a great stop on any North Island itinerary.

-Visit Te Papa Tongarewa, the national museum, for a glimpse into New Zealand's history, art, and culture.
+Te Papa Tongarewa, the national museum of New Zealand, is free to enter and has many exhibitions on New Zealand's history, art, and culture.

 WHERE TO STAY IN WELLINGTON